exa18/shell-scripting/linux/photorec_sorter/README.md

 Contains path to source raw/jpg file and its new name to check what was not connected.

+In this case to use auto make jpg preview from raw just install **dcraw**, note this action appear inside log also.

 ### RAW extensions (common)

+Default: cr2.
+Argmunet pass other raw.

 ```
 Kodak : dcr, k25, kdc